Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Geometric quantization I: the general framework

 \section{Geometric quantization I: the general framework}

-The goal of this section is to build the quantum field theory corresponding to the classical model presented in \cite{alonso2023}.
+The goal of this section is to build the quantum field theory corresponding to the classical model presented in \cite{alonsoGeometricFlavours2023}.
 As our goal is a geometric description of the resulting quantum model, we will consider a geometric quantization framework adapted to our infinite dimensional manifold.
+Our presentation in this section is similar to others in the literature.
+Examples of this construction for field theories can be found in Oeckl's work \cite{oecklHolomorphicQuantization2012, oecklAffineHolomorphic2012,oecklSchrodingerRepresentation2012}, while, for finite dimensional systems, \cite{woodhouseGeometricQuantization1997,hallQuantumTheory2013} contain detailed discussions of the aspects discussed below.
+Our aim is to approach the discussion with the mathematical tools of \cite{alonsoGeometricFlavours2023}.
+The procedure is, roughly speaking, similar to the usual construction on finite dimensional symplectic manifolds (see \cite{woodhouseGeometricQuantization1997,hallQuantumTheory2013,tuynmanMetaplecticCorrection2016}) and it is based in two steps.

-The procedure is, roughly speaking, similar to the usual construction on finite dimensional symplectic manifolds (see \cite{Woodhouse1997}), and based in two steps. \begin{itemize} \item a pre-quantization which builds an initial Hilbert space as the set of sections of a complex line bundle defined on the classical phase space and a representation of classical functions as operators on that set, \item and the definition of a polarization, which chooses a Lagrangian submanifold on the phase space of fields, defines the Hilbert space as the space of sections restricted to the submanifold and the operators as those preserving it in a suitable way. \end{itemize} The first step is straightforward and relatively simple to define for a general symplectic classical manifold.
+\begin{itemize} \item Firstly, a pre-quantization is defined, which builds an initial Hilbert space.
+This is constructed from the set of sections of a complex line bundle defined on the classical phase space.
+Also, the prequantization procedure provides a representation of classical functions as operators acting on that prequantum Hilbert space. \item Secondly, the definition of a polarization completes the quantization procedure.
+This is the choice of a Lagrangian submanifold on the phase space of fields.
+The quantum Hilbert space is obtained by restriction of prequantum sections to this submanifold.
+Quantum operators are also restricted to those preserving the polarization in a suitable way. \end{itemize}

+The first step is straightforward and relatively simple to define for a general symplectic classical manifold.
 The definition of the polarization is a more subtle task and introduces arbitrary choices which restrict the set of classical magnitudes that can be quantized.
-We will present now, first the general construction adapted to our manifold of fields $\mathcal{M}_F$.
-For simplicity we will assume that this manifold is linear and modelled over the DFN space $\mathcal{N}'$.
+We will firstly present the general construction adapted to our manifold of fields $\mathcal{M}_F$.
+For simplicity we will assume that this manifold is linear and modelled over the DNF space $\mathcal{N}'$.
 Then, we will exploit a Kähler structure defined on its complexification $\mathcal{M}_C$ to consider one particular type of polarization, the holomorphic polarization, which exhibits several nice properties and largely simplifies the technicalities of the construction.
-This procedure was explained in \cite{alonso2023}.
+This structure was introduced in \cite{alonsoGeometricFlavours2023}.
 Finally, we will compare the resulting construction with the usual approach based on a real polarization.